 What was the PowerSchool data breach and how did it affect schools?

-In December 2024, a 19-year-old college student named Matthew Lane hacked into PowerSchool, a cloud-based education software provider serving over 18,000 schools and 60 million students.
-Lane stole personal data including names, addresses, Social Security numbers, and medical information for over 62 million students and 10 million teachers.
-He then extorted PowerSchool for approximately $2.85 million in Bitcoin.
-PowerSchool paid the ransom, but the data was later used to extort individual school districts.
-Lane pleaded guilty and was sentenced to four years in federal prison.
+In September 2024, a 19-year-old college student named Matthew Lane used stolen contractor credentials to access PowerSchool, a cloud-based education software provider serving over 18,000 schools and 60 million students.
+Lane exfiltrated personal data including names, addresses, Social Security numbers, and medical information for over 62 million students and 10 million teachers.
+He extorted PowerSchool for approximately $2.85 million in Bitcoin.
+PowerSchool paid the ransom, but the data was later used to re-extort individual school districts.
+Lane pleaded guilty in June 2025 and was sentenced in November 2025 to four years in federal prison and ordered to pay more than $14 million in restitution.
 Over 100 school districts sued PowerSchool over the breach.